-Semesters: 1⁄2 (this course meets for a full block period for one quarter)
+Semesters: 1/2 (this course meets for a full block period for one quarter) Credit: 1/2 Deservation and attempt 45 years of any hydroxiday of alarge systematics while to include one

-Recommendation: 15 years of age by last day of class, swimming skills to include crawl, side stroke, and breaststroke.

-\Students will be scheduled into study hall during the opposite quarter within the semester when taking this course.
+Recommendation: 15 years of age by last day of class, swimming skills to include crawl, side stroke, and breaststroke. \Students will be scheduled into study hall during the opposite quarter within the semester when taking this course.